-The PRA is responsible for ensuring the effective prudential regulation of insurance companies.
-It has two primary statutory objectives: to promote the safety and soundness of its regulated firms and to ensure policyholders are appropriately protected.
+The FCA's statutory and operational objectives are to protect consumers, ensure market integrity and promote effective competition.
+The PRA's statutory objectives are to promote the safety and soundness of its regulated firms and to ensure policyholders are appropriately protected.
 It also has a secondary objective to facilitate effective competition in the markets for services provided by PRA-authorized firms.